ckelly314/pyisotopomer/README.md

 2. Configuring Python on your computer
 3. Correcting IRMS data for the effect of peak area on isotope ratios
 4. Calibrating your instrument for scrambling with pyisotopomer
-5. Correcting raw Isodat files for isotopomers with pyisotopomer
+5. Calculating isotopomers with pyisotopomer

 ## Basic use